Layouts

 Any file (content/docs/getting-started.md):

-layout:from front matter or_data.yamlcascadelayouts/getting-started.liquid(filename match)layouts/default.liquid(fallback)- Build error
+layout:from front matter or_data.yamlcascadelayouts/default.liquid→layouts/default.html(fallback)- Build error

 Taxonomy pages